 - The installer must comply with all local codes and regulations which govern the installation of this type of equipment.
 Local codes and regulations take precedence over any recommendations contained in these instructions.
 Consult local building codes and the National Electrical Code (ANSI) for special installation requirements. - All electrical wiring must be completed in accordance with local, state and national codes and regulations and with the National Electric Code (ANSI/NFPA 70) or in Canada the Canadian Electric Code Part 1 CSA C.22.1. - This equipment contains liquid and gaseous refrigerant under high pressure.
-DO NOT USE ANY PORTION OF THE CHARGE FOR PURGING OR LEAK TESTING.
-Installation or servicing should only be performed by qualified trained personnel thoroughly familiar with this type equipment. - Fully annealed, refrigerant grade copper tubing should be used when installing the system.
+DONOT USE ANY PORTION OF THE CHARGE FOR PURGING OR LEAK TESTING.Installation or servicing should only be performed by qualified trained personnel thoroughly familiar with this type equipment. - Fully annealed, refrigerant grade copper tubing should be used when installing the system.
 Refrigerant suction line tubing should be fully insulated. - Installation of equipment may require brazing operations.
-Installer must comply with safety codes and wear appropriate safety equipment (safety glasses, work gloves, fire extinguisher, etc.) when performing brazing operations. - Follow all precautions in the literature, on tags, and on labels provided with the equipment.
+Installer must comply with safety codes and wear appropriate safety equipment (safety glasses, work gloves, fire extinguisher, etc.) when performing brazing operations. - Installation of this equipment will require the use of refrigerant line-sets with quick connect couplings.
+Use only Nortek approved couplings or line-sets for these connections. - Follow all precautions in the literature, on tags, and on labels provided with the equipment.
 Read and thoroughly understand the instructions provided with the equipment prior to performing the installation and operational checkout of the equipment. - When refrigerant tubing and electrical wiring penetrates a structures envelope, the openings should be made to be suitably water-tight after their installation. - This unit is designed for outdoor installations only and should be positioned as shown on page 3.